 Hong Kong’s arts and entertainment scene is healthier than ever.
 The increasingly busy cultural calendar includes music, drama and dance hailing from a plethora of traditions.
 The schedule of imported performances is nothing short of stellar.
 And every week, local arts companies and artists perform anything from Bach or stand-up to Cantonese opera and English versions of Chekhov plays.

-Local western music ensembles and theatre troupes give weekly shows, while famous foreign groups are invited to perform often, particularly at the Hong Kong Arts Festival.
+Local western music ensembles and theatre troupes stage weekly shows, while famous foreign groups are invited to perform often, particularly at the Hong Kong Arts Festival.
 The annual event attracts world-class names in all genres of music, theatre and dance, including the likes of the Bolshoi Ballet, Anne-Sophie Mutter and playwright Robert Wilson.

 Unsurprisingly, Hong Kong is one of the best places on earth to watch Cantonese opera.
 The best time to catch a performance is during the Hong Kong Arts Festival and the Mid-Autumn Festival, when outdoor gigs are staged in Victoria Park.
 You can also catch a performance at the Temple Street Night Market or during Chinese festivals.